Keep in mind the correct use of standards – pay attention to copyright

 The revenues from selling SFS, ISO and IEC standards are used for funding standardization.
 Therefore, protection of copyright is essential to the sustainability of the standardization system.
 Infringement of copyright can be detrimental to the user, too, as it may lead to incorrect application of a standard.
 The user cannot know whether the contents of a standard have been modified if the integrity and authenticity of the document cannot be confirmed.

-In addition to SFS, ISO and IEC standards, the SFS Shop also has many other types of standards available for purchase.
+In addition to SFS, ISO and IEC standards, the SFS Store also has many other types of standards available for purchase.
 Please contact our customer service for information on the copyright and right of usage of these standards.

 Usage right of standards in a nutshell